apify/apify-actor-docker/README.md

 # apify-actor-docker

-Public Docker images for the Apifier Actor runtime (https://www.apifier.com)
+Public Docker images for Apify Actor serverless platform (https://www.apify.com/docs/actor)

 The sources for the images are present in subdirectories that are named as the corresponding Docker image.
 For example, the `default` directory corresponds to the